Cook Islands Trust vs. Singapore Trust

 A Cook Islands trust is built to stop creditors.
 A Singapore trust is built to manage wealth.
 The two jurisdictions serve different purposes, and understanding the distinction prevents a costly mismatch between the structure and the objective.

-The Cook Islands enacted the International Trusts Act (ITA) in 1984 specifically to create barriers against foreign creditor claims.
-Singapore developed its trust framework under the Trustees Act (Cap.
+The Cook Islands enacted the International Trusts Act (ITA) in 1984 to create barriers against foreign creditor claims.
+Singapore developed its trust legislation under the Trustees Act (Cap.
 337) to support wealth management, estate planning, and multi-generational succession for high-net-worth families across Asia.

 Neither jurisdiction is a substitute for the other.
 A person who needs creditor protection and chooses Singapore has the wrong structure.
 A person who needs institutional wealth management across Asian markets and chooses the Cook Islands has the wrong jurisdiction.